kubernetes-sigs/gateway-api/geps/gep-713/index.md

 It reinforces previously defined concepts and defines other important ones such as the concepts of [Hierarchy of target kinds](#hierarchy-of-target-kinds), [Merge strategy](#merge-strategies), and [Effective policies](#effective-policies).
 It also describes an [Abstract process for calculating effective specs](#abstract-process-for-calculating-effective-policies) out of a set of Policy objects.

-Designers of new policy kinds are encouraged to read this section top-to-bottom while users of policies may refer to it more specifically, to further understand about the design decisions and thus make inferences about the behavior and alternatives for a given xPolicy kind.
+Designers of new policy kinds are encouraged to read this section top-to-bottom while users of policies may refer to it more specifically, to further understand about the design decisions and thus make inferences about the behavior and alternatives for a given Policy kind.

 ### Metaresources